EduardoAsj/water-customer-app-test/README.md

   - `test_plan.md` - Markdown file with the test plan.
   - `/results/test_results.md` - Markdown file with results and screenshots.

-- `/api-tests/WaterCustomerAppTest` - Contains all the API level tests written using NUnit and Playwright.
+- `/api-tests/WaterCustomerAppTest` - Contains all the API level tests written using NUnit and Specflow.

   - `Features` - Directory containing the feature files for API tests.
   - `StepDefinitions` - Directory containing the step definitions for API tests.